edogab33/telegram-groups-crawler/README.md

 # Usage

 In the code, there are two methods to initialize the crawler: `init_empty()` and `init()`.
 The former is used for the very first time that the script has been launched, while the latter is needed only in specific situations (read the code for details).
-Once the crawler has been launched with `init_empty()` and terminated it basically processed all the groups/channels where the account is already in, collecting all the links shared in the chats along with a number of other data such that:
+Once the crawler has been launched with `init_empty()` and terminated, it basically processed all the groups/channels where the account is already in, collecting all the links shared in the chats along with a number of other data such that:

 1. Name of the group/channel
 2. Username